Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/research.md

 author_profile: true
 ---

-Ruoxi Li. (in prep.)
-Motivic classes of stacks in finite characteristic and applications to stacks of Higgs bundles and bundles with connections.
+1. Motivic classes of stacks in finite characteristic and applications to stacks of Higgs bundles and bundles with connections.
+In Preparation.

-Note:

-<a href="/files/Moduli space of generalized line bundles of reducible curves.pdf" target="_blank">Moduli space of generalized line bundles of reducible curves</a>
+2. (with Rahul Singh) Motivic classes of character varieties and character stacks.
+In Progress.

 ### Workshops and Conferences in the Future (I will attend)